DylanMeeus/springboot_jwt_blog/_posts/2015-04-15-update-of-the-user-details-section.markdown

 ### Raw JSON

-Finally, you can easily take a look at the raw json format that will be served by our API at the new __Raw JSON__ tab.
+Finally, you can easily take a look at the raw JSON format that will be served by our API at the new __Raw JSON__ tab.

 ![](https://cdn.auth0.com/blog/new-profile-4.png)